neoXmito/neoXmito/README.md

 # Hi there, I'm MALAMA DAVID CHALI 👋

-Currently exploring the world of software development, data science, and diving into the exciting fields of **Embedded Systems** and **Edge AI**.
+Currently exploring the world of software development, data science, mecatronics, electronics and diving into the exciting fields of **Embedded Systems** and **Edge AI**.

 ---